 What are cervical barriers?

-We are excited to share these updated resources with the CBAS community.
-Our bibliographies of the literature on diaphragms and cervical caps and on the female condom include the latest peer-reviewed, published articles (updated through May 31, 2013).
+Our bibliographies of the literature on diaphragms and cervical caps and on the internal/female condom include peer-reviewed, published articles (updated through December 1, 2021).
 Both bibliographies can be downloaded by following the links below.

 The Methods for Improving Reproductive Health in Africa (MIRA) trial found no significant difference in the rate of new HIV infections between women who received the diaphragm plus lubricant along with male condoms and those who only received male condoms.
 Therefore, the results do not support the addition of the diaphragm to current HIV prevention strategies.
 To date, condoms remain the only proven barrier method for HIV prevention.
 This means there is still an urgent need for continued investment and research into current and new HIV prevention methods that give women and girls the power to protect their health.
 Read more…